JimKnopfIoT/Bosch-Go-stand/README.md

 # Bosch Go stand
-3D printable stand for Bosch Go elektric screw driver (created with Rhino 6).
+3D printable stand for Bosch Go electric screw driver (created with Rhino 6).

 I got a Bosch Go electric screw driver.
 It comes with 32 Bits in a small separat Box.
 The electric screw driver itself has had no stand.
 I created a stand with different versions.
 With or without bit-holders.
 You can stick it in the stand with a bit mounted.